 Even though you’re connecting your doorbell to your Wi-Fi before it’s installed, it’s best to do the Wi-Fi setup with the doorbell close to its final installation location.
 Doing this will tell you whether or not you have a strong enough Wi-Fi signal in that area.
 If it’s weak, you can purchase a plug-in Wi-Fi extender and place it between your router and your front door to boost the signal.

-If your Wi-Fi signal just isn’t strong enough to connect to your Ring Video Doorbell, consider getting a Ring Chime Pro.
+If your Wi-Fi signal just isn’t strong enough to connect to your Ring Video Doorbell, consider getting the All-New Ring Chime.

 - Plugs into standard outlet

 - Boosts Wi-Fi signal